simkoc/cl-argparse/README.md

 - argv: the arguments (i.e., list of strings) to be parsed

+`create-mockup-parser key-value-list*`

+create a parser simulating a parsing resulting in the given key-value-list

+- key-value-list: a paired list of strings to create the parser from

 ## Usage

 You can either use the short example below to get started or the longer example provided as commented source code in `./src/examples/example.lisp`.